ravn/cajo/javanet/sdk/readme.txt

           \_____/

-This SDK is intended to provide the fastest possible introduction to the capabilities of the cajo project, and its three primary goals:
+This SDK is intended to provide the fastest possible introduction to the fundamental capabilities of the cajo project, and its four primary goals:

 * To seamlessly link JVMs transparently over the network
 * To provide dynamic transfer of controller objects to distribute workload
+* To provide dynamic transfer of proxy objects to distribute workload
 * To furnish remote Graphical User Interfaces

 Getting Started:

+If you have not already, please visit the SDK summary page at the cajo
+project: https://cajo.dev.java.net/sdk.html it provides a very quick overview.

 An ant script, build.xml is provided; you can either convert it into a project in your favourite IDE, or use it with command line tools.
-The design is so straightforward, no special IDE plug-ins are necessaru.
+The design is so straightforward, no special IDE plug-ins are necessary.

 The ant script has four targets:

-javadoc         create a complete javadoc site, in a new doc directory build(default)  construct the example server, its controller, and view start           begin operation of the server (with default arguments) client          start a client application to connect to the server
+javadoc         create a complete javadoc site, in a new doc directory build(default)  construct the example server, its controller, and view startserver     begin operation of the server (with default arguments) startclient     start a client application to connect to the server

 Once the doc directory is created, simply open your browser to doc/index.html to view the detailed documentation.